 Say: Today we will learn a matching game called "Concentration."
-You have to think hard, or concentrate, to play this game.
+You have to think hard to play this game.
 When we pay close attention to something that is called concentration.
 (Children repeat, concentration.)
-We will try to match a lowercase letter with its uppercase letter partner.
-(Demonstrate)
+We will try to match a lowercase letter with its uppercase letter partner. (demonstrate)

-The children take turns finding matches.
+Children take turns finding matches.
 As matches are made, Gingerbread Boy holds them.